What to Do With an Inheritance

 One of the best uses for your inheritance is to invest it in your retirement.
 If possible, consider funding your tax-advantaged retirement account, such as a 401(k) or traditional IRA, to the maximum contribution limit, including catch-up contributions if you're over age 50.

-If you've maxed out your retirement account and want to branch out into other investments, consider these options:
+If you've maxed out your retirement account and want to branch out, here are other options to consider:

 - Individual stocks: Stocks are volatile investments with both a high potential for growth and a high potential for loss.
 If you choose to buy shares in individual companies, decide on a set percentage of your portfolio for these risky investments, such as 5%, and make up the other 95% with your 401(k), IRA, mutual funds, bonds and the like.